[back to 9-loop tutorial]

 Remember that the thumb always points somewhat upward and stays straight.
 Resist the temptation to tuck/bend it down in order to hold onto the loop, this is not a good habit – it will cause problems later.

-Keep loops on the passive hand gently taut, not sagging, so the “fetcher” finger of the active hand can slide through them easily and fetch the thumb-loop without dislodging any loops.
+Keep loops on the passive hand gently taut, not sagging, so the “fetching finger” can pass through them easily, and fetch the thumb-loop without dislodging any loops.

-Loops on the active “loop-fetching” hand do not need to be especially taut, though – you can relax those fingers.
-But try to keep them bent/curled so their loops won’t slide off.
+Loops on the “fetching” hand can sag, though – just try to keep those fingers curved so their loops won’t slide off.
 (See photo #12.)

 👍🏽 Thumbs up! 🙂